Emergency Dentist Cambridge

 Tip: Always check the temperature first since hot/cold foods and drinks can exacerbate your symptoms!

-Since wooden ones can break into smaller pieces, the sharp edge can irritate your gums, and accidentally swallowing a toothpick can be deadly, we don’t recommend using them.
+Since wooden ones can break into smaller pieces and the sharp edge can irritate your gums, we don’t recommend using them.
 If you have something stuck between your teeth, use floss to dislodge the debris instead.
-If that doesn’t work, try rinsing with warm saltwater as well.
+To do this, you can tie a knot in the floss and pull it through the tooth to help dislodge a tenacious object.
+Rinsing with warm saltwater can also help dislodge debris and soothe irritated gums.